warp-ds/tech-docs/docs/input/react.md

 <TextField label="Name" />
 ```

-## Migrating from Troika

-- You should no longer include or import any Troika input CSS.
-- `error` has been deprecated.
-Use invalid instead.
-- *BREAKING*: `appendAddon` from Troika is currently unsupported.

 ## Value

 A TextField's value is empty by default, but an initial, uncontrolled, value can be provided using the `defaultValue` prop.
 Alternatively, a controlled value can be provided using the `value` prop.